Why Next.js Is Great for SEO

 2. URL Structure

 Next.js creates URLs based on your file structure.
-Use this to your advantage.
+Use that to your advantage.

 Avoid: